Cheapest-to-Deliver Collateral: A Common Factor Approach: Acknowledgements

+We thank two anonymous referees for their valuable comments, which helped improve this article.
 This research is part of the ABC--EU--XVA project and has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska--Curie grant agreement No.\ 813261.
-We are grateful to the participants of ABC--EU--XVA for their valuable feedback on the content of this article.
+We are grateful to the participants of ABC--EU--XVA for their helpful feedback on the content of this article.